 There are two things that get in the way of your workout routine.
 They aren’t small occurrences either.
 They aren’t the small, little things that can be pushed aside or ignored, they’re big issues that sometimes need just as much work.
 The two things?
 Yourself and life.

 You, yourself, are your biggest enemy.
-More than likely you’ll get in your own way thinking that you can’t do a certain workout routine because you’re afraid to push yourself and fail.
-Or maybe you let life get in the way– The house needs cleaned and the kids need shuffled around.
+More than likely you’ll get in your own way of thinking that you can’t do a certain workout routine because you’re afraid to push yourself and fail.
+Or maybe you let life get in the way– The house needs to be cleaned and the kids need to be shuffled around.
 Don’t give in.

 The Kitchen Sink Leg Burner

-You can also stand with your legs shoulder length apart and extent them backward.
-This stretches your thighs and works your gluteus.
+You can also stand with your legs shoulder length apart and extend them backward.
+This stretches your thighs and works your glutes.